Hillary Clinton Will Run For President In 2020, 'Wall Street Journal' Predicts

 — David Sirota (@davidsirota) November 11, 2018

-According to the conservative-leaning publication, the new generation of Democrats – who have been waiting to take over the party from Clinton – will be dissatisfied with her political resurrection, but having “revealed themselves to be bungling amateurs” during Trump Supreme Court pick Brett Kavanaugh’s confirmation, they will be taken down and pushed away from the epicentre of the party by Hillary Clinton.
+According to the conservative-leaning publication, the new generation of Democrats — who have been waiting to take over the party from Clinton — will be dissatisfied with her political resurrection, but having “revealed themselves to be bungling amateurs” during Trump Supreme Court pick Brett Kavanaugh’s confirmation, they will be taken down and pushed away from the epicenter of the party by Hillary Clinton.

 “Don’t pay much attention to the ‘I won’t run’ declarations.
 Mrs. Clinton knows both Mr. Clinton and Mr. Obama declared they weren’t running, until they ran.
 She may even skip Iowa and enter the race later, but rest assured that, one way or another, Hillary 4.0 is on the way.”

-According to a New York Times report the former secretary of state is giving mixed signals about a potential 2020 race.
+According to a New York Times report, the former secretary of state is giving mixed signals about a potential 2020 run.

-In a recent interview the 2016 presidential candidate remarked: “I’d like to be president.”
+In a recent interview, the 2016 presidential candidate remarked: “I’d like to be president.”

 It remains to be seen whether or not Hillary Clinton will run for president in 2020, but if one was to judge by her political past, stubborn refusal to admit defeat appears to be one of the few consistencies of her career.